In the deadline-driven and highly competitive world of proposal development, effective time management is critical.

 Did you know that Microsoft has a staggering 1.2 billion Microsoft Office users worldwide?
 These users include millions of professionals who rely on Microsoft Office software every day and use only a fraction of its capability.

 We know that Evaluators evaluate and score submitted proposals.
 Therefore, as bidders looking to win work, we should aim to make the evaluators’ jobs as painless as possible.

 Each year at this time, we stop and take a breath.
 Clear our heads.
 Gain some perspective.
 And reconnoiter the GovCon horizon.

 You have just been tasked with writing the executive summary for a must-win proposal.

 We all have jams that amp us up.
 You know, the songs that get us up and moving no matter how tired we are.
 With all of the ups and downs that Proposal Professionals face on a daily basis, we decided to create a playlist to keep you motivated and smiling!

-An unsubstantiated claim in a proposal is a statement about any of your company’s capabilities, past experience and performance, product and service features/benefits, and discriminators that is not supported with a proof statement.
+An unsubstantiated claim in a proposal is a statement about any of your company’s capabilities, past experience and performance, product and service features/benefits, and discriminators that are not supported with a proof statement.

 All of us have been there.
 If not, your day will eventually come.
 The Red Team Review members have done their pigeon-like thing.
 Now, your proposal writers are swimming in the after wash.
 How do you learn from it, keep moving, and improve your proposal?